Slowing Down an Amplifying Greenhouse Effect

-Remember, that technology refers to the application of scientific knowledge to some practical purpose and can include applied processes and practices in addition to machines and other technological devices.
-For example, in Lab 4A, you were introduced to a change in agricultural practice developed by British ecologist Mike Hand that shifts away from slash and burning farming.
-This one change in practice has great potential to reduce the amount of CO2 going into the atmosphere.
-Thus, carbon reduction technology sould include practices such as reforestation and new forms of agriculture in addition to technological approaches like designing and building electric cars and wind turbines.
+Technology refers to the application of scientific knowledge to some practical purpose and can include applied processes and practices in addition to machines and other technological devices.
+For example, in Lab 5A, you were introduced to new agricultural practices many ranchers and farmers are using to make carbon-rich soil.
+This one change in agricultural practice has great potential to reduce the amount of CO2 in the atmosphere.
+Thus, carbon reduction technology should include practices such as reforestation and new forms of agriculture in addition to technological approaches like designing and building electric cars and wind turbines and creating new biofuels.

-1. Develop technology that reduces the amount of carbon dioxide going into the atmosphere.
+1. Develop a technology or practice that reduces the amount of carbon dioxide going into the atmosphere.

-2. Develop technology that removes carbon dioxide already in the atmosphere.
+2. Develop a technology or practice that removes carbon dioxide already in the atmosphere.

 - What was the initial idea?